nco/nco/cmake/README.md

 Do

 ```
-clone
+clone.bat
-bld
+bld.bat
 ```

-this clones and builds the following NCO dependency libraries
+this git clones and builds the following NCO dependency libraries

 ```
 zlib